Last Updated on January 28, 2024 by Carrie Stephens

 Parrots are endlessly curious and need time outside the cage to exercise.
 While a parrot will enjoy its time flying free, you must supervise its endeavors.

 A parrot could be concussed if it hits its head flying into a window or ceiling fan.
-Parrot concussion can cause nerve damage and bruising of the brain.
+Concussions can cause nerve damage and bruising of the brain.
+The warning signs include:

 - Sensitivity to light.

-- Lack of coordination in walking or flying.
+- Lack of coordination when walking or flying.

 - General lethargy, including sleeping more than usual.